Siddharthreddy3690/Traffic-violations-analysis-and-forecasting/README.md

-🚦 Traffic Violations Analysis and forecasting
+🚦 Traffic Violations Analytics Dashboard

 An interactive dashboard built with Dash, Plotly, and Prophet to analyze and forecast traffic violations across Indian cities.